FranCris2004/CppEntityComponentSystem/README.md

 # CppEntityComponentSystem
 ## My c++ implementation of an ecs
-Taking as reference the entity system of Stringray Engine
+Taking as reference the Stringray Engine and Unity Engine